 - The quantitative methods developed provide important information about the relationship between land use practices and the amounts of sediment and other pollution washed off of the land and transported into the ocean by rainfall.

 - This type of satellite monitoring project is useful in identifying the sources of negative influences from terrestrial systems, and needs to become a fundamental component of coral reef monitoring and conservation in Puerto Rico, the USVI, and the greater Caribbean.

 - This study demonstrates the capabilities of Landsat imagery to produce continuous land to ocean maps, as well as detect certain changes in the shallow-water marine environment, providing a valuable tool for efficient coastal zone monitoring and effective management and conservation.

-This project was completed in 2008, but the approach developed in this project was tested in this project: Conservation Effects Assessment Project – Jobos Bay, Puerto Rico.
+This project was completed in 2008, but the approach developed in this project was tested in this project: Baseline Assessment of Contaminants and Ecological Resources in Jobos Bay, Puerto Rico.